N-Channel IGBT

 Collector-emitter on-state voltages, Vce=fcn(Tj,Ic) —

-open collector-emitter voltage matrix
+collector-emitter voltage matrix in the open state

 Details